 - Add the garlic to the butter and slowly simmer for about one minute.
 Make sure the heat is low so that the garlic doesn't color.

-- Take the pan off the heat as you cook the ravioli.
-Put them into a large pot of boiling salted water.
-Allow them to boil for 1-2 minutes (this will depend on their wrappers).
-Remove with a slotted spoon to the serving dish.
-I've portioned 3 per person in this recipe.
+- To cook the ravioli, gently drop them into a large pot of boiling salted water.
+Allow them to boil for 1-2 minutes, depending upon their wrappers.
+Remove with a slotted spoon and place on the serving dish.
+(I've portioned 3 per person in this recipe.)

 - Serve immediately and pair with a cold glass of manzanilla!